Cloud Providers Comparison: Which One Is Right for You

 Cloud Computing Costs

-Cloud computing provides many advantages to organizations, either optimizing existing workloads or creating new ones.
+Every cloud computing service provides many advantages to organizations, such as optimizing existing workloads or creating new ones.
 Companies developing a new product or service should consider the various cloud platform options when designing or remediating an application.
 Organizations considering a cloud strategy should perform a cost analysis before executing the new development effort.

-The Cloud computing utility cost model is a price strategy many providers use.
+The cloud computing utility cost model is a price strategy that many providers use.
 The cost model will vary depending on which offering the client chooses to subscribe to.

 The cost for IaaS will include the following: